ekrell/icore_website/news/icore_news_20230307.md

 The Society for Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS) is hosting the 2023 National Diversity in STEM (NDiSTEM) conference in **Portland, Oregon** from **October 26 – 28, 2023**.
 This is the largest multidisciplinary and multicultural STEM conference in the country, and it provides a unique opportunity to share your research, attend workshops, and connect with other STEM professionals from diverse backgrounds.
 Applications for abstracts and travel scholarships are now open, and I highly encourage you to apply.
 This is an excellent opportunity to showcase your work, gain valuable insights into the STEM field, and connect with other students and professionals who share your passion for STEM.
 To apply, visit [HERE](https://www.sacnas.org/conference/research-presentations) for the presentation application and [HERE](https://www.sacnas.org/conference/travel-scholarships) for the travel scholarship application.
 Please submit your abstract before the **deadline on March 31 at 5pm PT** for both applications.
 Our University has a history of sending students to this conference so even if you do not receive the travel scholarship you may still be able to go.
 However, to be considered for this you must have submitted a presentation and travel scholarship application.
-If you have any questions or need help with the application process, please feel free to contact me or any officer of our SACNAS Student Chapter.
+If you have any questions or need help with the application process, please feel free to contact [Roy Roberts] or any officer of our SACNAS Student Chapter.
 We are here to support you and help you succeed in your academic and professional endeavors!

 **Evan's note:**

 - I just want to mention that last year, I had extremely good help from the SACNAS Student Programs Coordinator Emily Pavlik.
 - IT (or someone) accidently terminated my `evan.krell@islander.tamucc` email address.
-- Emily Pavlov noticed that the emails related to my NDISTEM poster presentation were bouncing and personally called me to clear things up.
+- Emily Pavlov noticed that emails related to my NDISTEM poster presentation were bouncing and personally called me to clear things up.
 - Within minutes, she forwarded all the relevant messages to me.
 Otherwise, I would have no confirmation code or other important details.